Key Takeaways

 Recent Zoom Phishing Attack

-Researchers revealed a zoom phishing attack on a major North American online brokerage company on 25 August 2022, in which a victim begins a legitimate Zoom session only to have their Microsoft credentials hijacked after landing on a fake Microsoft Outlook log-in screen.
+Researchers revealed a Zoom phishing attack on a major North American online brokerage company on 25 August 2022, in which a victim begins a legitimate Zoom session only to have their Microsoft credentials hijacked after landing on a fake Microsoft Outlook login screen.

 Phishing attacks rose 220 percent during the height of the Covid-19 pandemic compared to the yearly average